SearchBlox for Opensearch Server

 - 'CN=node2.example.com,OU=UNIT,O=ORG,L=TORONTO,ST=ONTARIO,C=CA'

-Open the command prompt and from the same path
+2. Open the command prompt and go to this folder:

-Note: This command will generate the passwords for opensearch user.
+This command will create passwords for the OpenSearch user.

 https://localhost:9200